ninaaulia/SQL/README.md

 # SQL
-these are some commonly used basic sql queries. i used  sql.word data  from http://download.nust.na/pub6/mysql/doc/index.html i put some tutorial for connecting sql with python
+these are some commonly used basic sql queries. i used  sql.word data  from http://download.nust.na/pub6/mysql/doc/index.html i also put some tutorial for connecting sql with python